sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

 * - 3.1.14.
   - 2
   - Before data is added to the TRE, the research PI and other stakeholders must complete an ingress request form detailing the data to be included.
-    The decision on what data is required for the project is with the data provider and project PI.
+    The decision on what data is required for the project is with the {ref}`information asset owner <data_roles>` and project PI.
 * - **Capability met?**
   - **YES**
   -